kaob1991/pands-project2021/README.md

 - The curve for the 'sepal width' follows a normal distribution.

-Following some research into this distribution it was discovered that the multimodal distribution was possibly a indication that the data needed to be further split into the relative species in order to fully determine the relationship (see reference no 28).
+Following some research into this distribution it was discovered that the multimodal distribution was possibly an indication that the data needed to be further split into the relative species in order to fully determine the relationship (see reference no 28).
 Therefore a histogram of each variable was then run, split by species to check the distribution at this point (see reference no. 27), using the sample code below:

 ```python